Just Label It: Co-ops Support Consumers' Right to Know

 We believe people have a right to know what’s in the food they’re eating and feeding their families.
 That’s why co-ops nationwide have joined together in support of the Just Label It (JLI) campaign, a national coalition of more than 650 organizations dedicated to bringing about mandatory labeling of genetically engineered foods in the U.S.

-This October, National Cooperative Grocers Association, a business services cooperative owned by food co-ops (and the organization behind this website), is partnering with manufacturers to contribute $75,000 to JLI.
-Together, we’re supporting JLI’s research to show that mandatory labeling will not increase food costs; efforts to educate lawmakers and the media about GMO labeling; and outreach to make more people aware of an important labeling petition to the FDA.
+This October, National Co+op Grocers, a business services cooperative owned by food co-ops (and the organization behind this website), is partnering with manufacturers to contribute $75,000 to JLI.
+Together, we’re supporting JLI's research to show that mandatory labeling will not increase food costs; efforts to educate lawmakers and the media about GMO labeling; and outreach to make more people aware of an important labeling petition to the FDA.
 Our partners in this promotion are Dream, Spectrum, Harvest Bay, Organic Valley, Nature’s Path, Manitoba Harvest Hemp Foods, Silk, Garden of Eatin’, Wholesome Sweeteners, and Endangered Species Chocolate.
-Each company has pledged a financial contribution to Just Label It, as has NCGA, and are also enrolled in the Non-GMO Project, a third-party organization that verifies whether products are free of GMO ingredients.
+Each company has pledged a financial contribution to Just Label It, as has NCG, and are also enrolled in the Non-GMO Project, a third-party organization that verifies whether products are free of GMO ingredients.